zacharygriffee/random-access-over-mux/readme.md

 ### `loader = serve(stream, fileFactory, [config])`
 ### `loader = connect(stream, [config])`

+#### In addition to config in the 'file api' section the following configuration is available with some differences.

+- `protocol=randomAccessChannelLoader` Optional protocol name FOR THE LOADER, not the file.
+- `id`  Optional binary ID to identify this LOADER, not the file.
-`fileFactory=(fileName, mux, config) => {}` is different from the randomAccessFactory argument from file api.
+- `fileFactory=(fileName, mux, config) => {}` is different from the randomAccessFactory argument from file api.
 This will receive a 'fileName' as the first argument for you to create a file from.

-#### In addition to config in the 'file api' section the following configuration is available
+- `protocolHandler=(fileName) => 'randomAccessChannel'`

-`config.fileHasher=(fileName) => b4a.from(fileName)` When a file is requested, this function will turn the fileName into a hash for the id of the channel.
-By default, the hasher just converts the fileName into it's buffer representation.
+- `fileHasher=(fileName) => b4a.from(fileName)` When a file is requested, this function will turn the fileName into a hash for the id of the channel.
+By default, the hasher just converts the fileName into its buffer representation.

-`config.protocolHandler=(fileName) => 'randomAccessChannel'` When a file is requested, this function will turn the fileName into a protocol for the protomux channel handling the underlying rpc.
-By default, it uses 'randomAccessChannel' as the protocol name.

 ### Methods